Monday, December 23, 2024

 Usually, 2FA involves something you know (like a password) and something you have (like a code sent to your phone or a fingerprint).

-How Authentication Methods Have Changed
+How Two-Factor Authentication Methods Have Changed

 Have you ever wondered why a simple password isn’t enough anymore?